armytag/langs/qathebo/grammar/morphology.md

 #### Manipulation of Case

-Another type of noun incorporation affects the structure of a clause by moving an instrument, location, or possessor to direct object (or even subject) role.
+Another type of noun incorporation affects the structure of a clause by moving an instrument, location, or possessed noun to direct object (or even subject) role.
 This turns a transitive verb into another transitive verb, but with different relationships to the nouns in the phrase.
 Unlike Lexical Compounding, this could involve individuated objects and doesn't necessarily mean that the incorporated object is non-specific.

 #### Manipulation of Discourse Structure